 Now, get a domain name and build your site.
 You can use a great, search engine optimized template to build your websites or you can use a blog.
 Now you’re ready to make $100 a day.
 You can do so using Adsense or other paid advertising methods.
 See how much each site brings in and set up another one until you reach the $100 a day goal.
 Be sure, however, that you always publish high-quality content, otherwise the search engines will penalize you sooner than you can create your next site.

 I’ve done that and it works.
-But here’s another approach which can be much more profitable.
+But here’s another approach that can be much more profitable.

 Create valuable content describing problems in the niche and how your visitors can solve them.
 Gently weave in an affiliate link, not obtrusive, but useful.
 In the long term, this will even generate more money than paid advertising.
 And if you select your affiliate programs carefully, concentrating on those that pay recurring commissions or use lifetime cookies, then you’re building a real business.